 Registration lists and evaluation forms will be retained for five years for referral for future events and analysis purposes

 We may transfer personal data to third party data processors in countries that are outside of the EEA, and have selected these data processors on their commitment to the appropriate international data protection agreements.

-How will Embassy Magazine use the personal data it collects about me?
+How will the Embassy Group use the personal data it collects about me?